How do Conversation Tables work for my students?

 How will I know if my students attended?

-Note that for attendance to be recorded, students must join through their student account.
-If a student shares the session link with another student, that other student’s attendance will not be recorded.
+For attendance to be recorded, students must join through their student account.
+If a student shares the session link with another student, that other student's attendance will not be recorded.

 (Note that students must have purchased conversation credits or redeemed a Pre-purchase Code within the last 150 days in order to access the Conversation Tables feature.
 See how students add credits here.)